piecioshka/tslint-config-piecioshka/README.md

 <mark>[2019-08-09]</mark>

-Yes, I know, that TSLint is [deprecated].
+Yes, I know, that TSLint is [deprecated](https://github.com/palantir/tslint/issues/4534).
 But for now it a long term plan.<br/>
 If you would like to use own config you can **Fork** that repo to create your configuration to share across TypeScript projects.